saman2007/python_telegram_message_automation/README.md

 `pip install -r requirements.txt`
 6. Now you're ready!
 When your `venv` is activated, enter `python app.py` to run `app.py` which has the main functionality of the project.
 7. After you're done, you can deactivate your `venv` by entering this in the terminal:
-`decativate`
+`deactivate`

 ### Initialization process
 When you start the app, an initialization method will be executed.
-This initialization method creates you a `data` folder(if it is not already existed) that includes these files and folders:
+This initialization method creates you a `data` folder(if it doesn't exist) that includes these files and folders:
 - `messages.json` for storing your added messages
 - `data.json` to store your added accounts
-- `media` folder for storing medias you want to send.
+- `media` folder for storing media you want to send.

 ### Telegram Account Sessions
-There is a folder called `sessions` that will be automatically created in case that it is not existed.
-After adding an account, the accounts session will be stored in this folder and after deleting an account, the created session will be deleted from this folder.
+There is a folder called `sessions` that will be automatically created in case that it doesn't exist.
+After adding an account, the account's session will be stored in this folder and after deleting an account, the created session will be deleted from this folder.

 ### Add a Telegram User(menu option)
 To start using the app, you must get a telegram api and get its `API ID` and `API Hash` which you can get here: https://my.telegram.org/apps
 After you created a telegram api, select `Add a Telegram User` option from the menu.
 You will be asked to enter `API ID`, `API Hash` and `Phone Number`.
-After that, if your entered info are correct, a code will be sent to your telegram PV by telegram itself. after you entered that code and confirming the adding account, the account will be added to the app and a session will be created for your account.
+After that, if the info you entered is correct, a code will be sent to your telegram PV by telegram itself.
+After you enter that code and confirming the adding account, the account will be added to the app and a session will be created for your account.

 ### Show Telegram Users(menu option)
 This option simply shows the `username`, `API ID`, `API Hash` and `Phone Number` of added users.